 The easy case: If the content was created/published before 1923, it is in the public domain.

 This tool can help you to figure out if a work MIGHT now be in the public domain.
-If you're not sure, it's always best to check or seek permission.
+If you're not sure, it's always best to check or seek permission before use.

-Works created by the Federal government (and some state governments, but likely not Illinois) are not subject to copyright.
+Works created by the Federal government (and some state governments) are not subject to copyright.
 This applies to works created by employees of the United States government in the course of their duties.
-Unfortunately, even this seemingly simple idea has a lot of complexity when you start examining it:

 State laws vary.
 Harvard University has a great resource for helping to figure out the relevant laws in each state.